nasa/cumulus/docs/data-cookbooks/browse-generation.md

               destination: '{$.payload}'
 ```

-Their expected values from the example above may be useful in constructing a processing step:
+Their expected values from the example above may be useful in constructing a processing task:

 #### payload

 The payload includes a full list of files to be 'moved' into the cumulus archive.
-The ```MoveGranules``` step will take this list, merge it with the information from input_granules adn move the files to their targets, then update the cmr metadata file if it exists with the updated granule locations.
+The ```FilesToGranules``` task will take this list, merge it with the information from ```InputGranules```, then pass that list to the ```MoveGranules``` task and move the files to their targets and update the cmr metadata file if it exists with the updated granule locations.

-In the provided example, a payload being passed to ```FilesToGranules``` should be expected to look like:
+In the provided example, a payload being passed to the  ```FilesToGranules``` task should be expected to look like:

 ```
   "payload": [